LuCiFer3097/Chatbot/README.md

       - yes
       - no
       - why
+   - If you have entered something which is not in the list of queries the bot will first confirm with you whether it is a right query or not if it is right it will ask you to press 1 to go to the human support.
    - The bot is designed to answer differently for different sequences in which the questions will be asked
    - For example if you query I have watched it without asking suggest me some movies, it will have a different answer.
    - If some query is asked outside from these queries the bot will first confirm then it will shift the control to a human support who        will then interact with the customer.